-The PEN Ten is PEN America's biweekly interview series curated by Lauren Cerand.
-This week, Lauren talks to Roxane Gay, who lives and writes in the Midwest.
-She is the author of two forthcoming books—An Untamed State and Bad Feminist.
+The PEN Ten is PEN America's biweekly interview series.
+This week, Lauren Cerand talks to Roxane Gay.
+A fierce and masterful writer, cultural critic, and social media powerhouse, Gay writes with prodigious bravery about gender, sexuality, and race.
+She is the author of three books—An Untamed State, Bad Feminist, and the forthcoming Hunger.

 When did being a writer begin to inform your sense of identity?